ptagseth/kanoa-software/docs/kanoa-quality/checkSheet.md

 At any time during check entry,the entry checks sheet can be canceled.
 Once the checks are all entered, the check sheet can be submitted for approval and then accepted or rejected.

+Checks can also be entered using your mobile device.
+Additional options are GPS tracking with a map feature to track where checks were entered as well as an option to take pictures or video.

 #### Controls
 * **Close Button**: Located in the upper left, used to exit the check.